petervandivier/Invoke-AdxCmd/ReadMe.md

 ## KQL

-[Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) is the syntax you use for interacting with ADX & Log Analytics.
+[Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) is the syntax you use for interacting with ADX, [Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview), and [Azure Resource Graph](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview) Explorer <sub>[`Search-AzGraph`](https://learn.microsoft.com/en-us/powershell/module/az.resourcegraph/search-azgraph)</sub>.

 Also sometimes abbreviated as CSL.
 This stands for "Costeau Semantic Language" and was the internal project name at Microsoft before general availability (sadly I have only [informal citations for this](https://twitter.com/TechTrainerTim/status/1534521353503637504)).